NoobMaster9999/Solidity-CTF-Infrastructure-Framework/README.md

 - [ ] Customizable timeout
 - [ ] Make a script to start the instancer
 - [ ] Lock/Unlock wallet mechanism (????)
+- [ ] Use solc python module to compile install of truffle

 # Creator